c0dezli/MapReduce/README.md

 slower once there are too many threads.
 Also, the bigger the buffers are, the faster the program will execute.

+We found that our expectations were somewhat correct.
+For panger, as the number of threads increased, the program got slower.
+For arabian nights, as the number of threads increased, the program got faster.
+For hamlet, the program got slower and then faster.
+As the buffers got bigger, panger got faster then slower, hamlet got slower then faster, and arabian nights pretty much stayed the same.

 In addition to the 6 given functions and structure, our c program has 1 more structure for the wrapper functions.
 We have 2 extra functions, both are wrapper functions for map and reduce.

-Within the .h file's map_reduce structure, we put a lock, 2 conditional variables, the head and tail nodes to our linked list, informcation about the number and size of key values and file descriptors.
+Within the .h file's map_reduce structure, we put a lock, 2 conditional variables, the head and tail nodes to our linked list, information about the number and size of key values and file descriptors.
+The conditional variables and locks were to prevent deadlock.

 In the .c program, we had a lot of trouble with memory.
 We spent many hours over several days finding out where and why some memory would not be initialized